-Prior Authorization 23
+Prior Authorization 27

 A full list of services and supplies requiring prior authorization is on the Moda Health website.
 This list is updated periodically, and members should ask their provider to check to see if a service or supply requires authorization.
-A member may obtain authorization information by contacting Customer Service.
-For mental health or chemical dependency services, contact Behavioral Health Customer Service.
+A member may obtain authorization information by contacting the Health Navigator team.
+For mental health or substance use disorder services, contact Behavioral Health Customer Service.